iifl-logo

 Information Technology

-Our facilities at Adibatla, Unit 2 and EOU have been certified for ISO 27001:2013 Information Security Management System.
+Our facilities at Unit 2, EOU and Adbatla have been certified for ISO 27001:2013 Information Security Management Sys- tem.
+The Company is working on getting the ISO 27001:2013 for its new unit at Pasamailaram

-The company shall continue to focus on investments in IT systems and processes, including backup systems, to improve operational efficiency, customer service, decision-making and reduce manual intervention and risks of system failures and negative impacts these failures may have on the business, improving reliability of operations.
+The Company has also increased its investment further in automated shop floor management solutions to reduce the cycle time and enhance productivity by addressing product life cycle bottlenecks.
+MTAR shall continue to focus on investments in IT systems and processes, including backup systems, to improve operational efficiency, customer service, decision-making and reduce manual intervention and risks of system failures and negative impacts these failures may have on the business, improving reliability of operations.

 Human Resources

-The Companys personnel policies were aimed at recruiting talent, facilitating their integration into the Company, encouraging the development of skillsets and creating a mutually beneficial relationship to support performance and growth
+Our personnel policies are aimed at recruiting talent, facilitating their integration into the Company, encouraging the development of skillsets, paving way for career growth and creating a mutually beneficial relationship to build a world class organisation.

 Disclosure of Accounting Treatment